-The average daily cost (per person) in Blue Ridge is $99, while the average daily cost in Roanoke is $131.
+The average daily cost (per person) in Blue Ridge is $124, while the average daily cost in Roanoke is $164.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Blue Ridge and Roanoke in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Blue Ridge and Roanoke in more detail.

 Also, here are some specific examples of entertainment, tickets, and activities for Roanoke.

 When we compare the travel costs of actual travelers between Blue Ridge and Roanoke, we can see that Roanoke is more expensive.
 And not only is Blue Ridge much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Blue Ridge would let you spend less money overall.
 Or, you could decide to spend more money in Blue Ridge and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Roanoke would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Roanoke than you might in Blue Ridge.

 Roanoke is bigger, and its population is about 77.3 times larger than the population of Blue Ridge.
 When comparing the population of Blue Ridge vs. Roanoke, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.